secretstartups/handbook/job-families/engineering/product-design-management/index.html.md

 ### Requirements

-* A minimum of 10 years experience managing designers, researchers, and writers and leading design for a product company.
+* Experience managing Product Designers, UX Researchers, and Technical Writers and leading UX for a product company.
+* A strong philosophy about how to help cross-functional UX teams to work together effectively and collaborate with their business counterparts.
 * Solid visual awareness with understanding of basic design principles like typography, layout, composition, and color theory.
 * Passion for creating visually pleasing and intuitive user experiences.
 * Collaborative team spirit with great communication skills.